zhusz/CVPR15-CFSS/README.md

    Please note Matlab itself contains such two functions, and their interface is slightly different from those in libSVM.
 Please make sure you have include the path to libSVM.

 2.

 ## Reviews and Rebuttal
+Reviewer 2 of our work raise several concerns.
+Here we would like to address his / her concerns by directly referring to our codes.
+Reviewer 2 can directly check our responses by performing several experiments according to our guide below.

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
-Please write an email to `zhshzhutah2@gmail.com` to contact the author.
+Please contact the author by sending email to `zhshzhutah2@gmail.com`.

 ## License
 BSD-3, see `LICENSE` file for details.